Executive Assistant Certification

 The executive assistant certification program is an innovative and advanced approach to vocational English skills for the modern workforce.
 Merging technology and advanced English language skills, this unique program enables all second language learners to continue their acquisition of English proficiency in speaking, listening, reading and writing, while gaining an intensive orientation to all areas of office procedures including advanced vocational English vocabulary, interpersonal communication registers, styles and idiomatic expressions, Microsoft Office Suite, technical and business writing, oral fluency and development, pronunciation and accent, vocational protocol and skills, business communication using email, introduction to the internet, advanced vocational English listening and speaking skills, as well as linguistic subtleties and conventions.

 The diagram below highlights the major topics covered in the program.
-Upon successful completion, the graduates receive Diploma in Administrative Assistant.
+Upon successful completion, the graduates receive an executive assistant certification.
 For complete and detailed information please refer to the college catalog.

-LA ORT students are trained on the appropriate equipment consistent with the demands of the job market.
+LA ORT students are trained on the appropriate equipment consistent with the demands of the executive assistant job market.

-More information on career outlook for Executive Secretaries & Administrative Assistants, related to the Administrative Assistant program, could be obtained from the Bureau of Labor Statistics and O*Net under the Standard Occupational Classification Codes 43-6000.00.
+More information on career outlook for Executive Assistant and Administrative Assistants, related to the Administrative Assistant program, could be obtained from the Bureau of Labor Statistics and O*Net under the Standard Occupational Classification Code 43-6011.00 and 43-6014.00.